-Poha is flattened or beaten rice in the form of flakes available in varied degrees of thickness.
-I am using medium thickness flakes for this recipe as the thin kind become too mushy when rinsed under water and thicker variety needs to be soaked little longer.
+Poha is uncooked rice that has been flattened into flakes, like rolled oats.
+It is available in varied degrees of thickness.
+I am using medium thickness flakes, for this recipe as the thin kind become too mushy when rinsed under water, and thicker variety needs to be soaked a little longer.
 The uncooked flattened rice is called ‘poha’ and the cooked savory dish is also called ‘Poha’.
-It is not only rich in nutrients but also hearty and amazingly satisfied dish which can also be served as a snack at any time of the day.
-It is perfect for those unexpected guests who drop by your home for tea. or when you have limited time for breakfast or lunch or dinner.
+It is not only rich in nutrients but also hearty and amazingly satisfied dish, when you are short on time for breakfast or lunch or dinner and also perfect for those unexpected guests who drop by your home for tea.
 You can even pack poha for a school lunch and take it to picnics.
-I don’t know what else to say other than this that a recipe like this is great to have it in your repertoire.
-I make poha with mild spices and peanuts add a nice crunch to its otherwise soft texture.
-The addition of mango takes this dish to a whole new level.
+I don’t know what else to say other than this, that a recipe like this is great to have it in your repertoire.
+You will see many variations of this dish.
+Some add stir fried potatoes and vegetable, I personally like to keep it simple with mild spices and peanuts add a nice crunch to its otherwise soft texture.
+The addition of mango is optional but takes the dish to a whole new level.

 So let’s get started!